tekord/cpp-opcode-generator/README.md

 3. Opcode definition is isolated from your virtual machine implementation, so you can use it in non-C++ implementation (of course you'll have to modify this script a little bit).

+Written on Python 3.

 ## Installation

-This script uses `pyyaml` package.
-Make sure this package is installed on your machine.
-To install it execute the following command:
+Execute the following command to install dependencies:

 ```
-pip install pyyaml
+pip3 install -r requirements.txt
 ```

 ## Usage